Branches are working contexts.

 Run

-owt setupto see instructions for your shell - 2 Add the function to your shell config file
+owt setupto print the helper for your shell - 2 Add the function to your zsh, bash, or fish config

 -